YuhuiCF/hugo/content/post/20180318-learn-enough-cli-to-be-dangerous.md

 I remember reading somewhere that says the `man` command is a quite useful way to learn the commands in detail.
 Sometimes even an example could be found in the manual descriptions.

+This book would serve as a quite good introduction of the terminal to beginners or even for people not using it so often.